Donald Trump Dismisses John Lewis Legacy, Says ‘Nobody Has Done More For Black Americans Than I Have’

 During a wide-ranging interview with Axios On HBO, the president refused to clarify whether he considered Lewis’ life to be impressive.

-“Nobody has done more for black Americans than I have,” he claimed.
+“Nobody has done more for black Americans than I have,” Trump claimed.

-Asked by Axios reporter Jonathan Swan how history will remember Lewis, Trump replied that he had never met the congressman as he had not attended the presidential inauguration.
+When asked by Axios reporter Jonathan Swan how history will remember Lewis, Trump replied he had never met the congressman, as he had not attended the presidential inauguration.

-Pressed further on the topic, the president repeated his complaint about Lewis’ absence at his inauguration.
+Pressed further on the topic, Trumpp repeated his complaint about Lewis’ absence at the inauguration.

 “He didn’t come to my inauguration.
 He didn’t come to my State of the Union speeches.
 And that’s OK.
 That’s his right,” Trump said.
 “He should have come.
 I think he made a big mistake.”